dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 a top-level function defined in `dart:core`.
 And `clickme` declares a top-level function called `rotateText()`.

-A function has two parts: a _definition_ and a _declaration_.
+A function has two parts: a _declaration_ and a _definition_.

 ![Function Parts](images/function-parts.png)

+The declaration sets the function name, the data type of its return value, and the number and type of its input arguments.

+![Function Parts](images/declaration-parts.png)

 The definition is code contained within a matching pair of curly braces that defines the function's behavior.
 The `milesToKM()` function performs a simple arithmetic calculation and returns the result.

-The declaration sets the function name, the data type of its return value, and the number and type of its input arguments.

-![Function Parts](images/declaration-parts.png)

 This function takes a single argument.
 Functions can take multiple arguments,